Elbow and wrist pain in rowers – Why?

-The sweep grip position: the inside hand feathers (rotates) the oar parallel and perpendicular to the water.
+The inside hand feathers (rotates) the oar parallel and perpendicular to the water.
 The outside hand is kept in a neutral position with the fingers cupped around the handle.
-The outside arm is only used to pull the oar toward the rower, it does not rotate the oar.
+The outside arm is only used to pull the oar toward the rower.
+It does not rotate the oar.
 This constant motion with the inside hand may lead to the development of these injuries.

-The sculling grip: The ideal technique to feather two oars simultaneously is using the fingers only and keeping the wrists in a neutral position (this takes time to master!).
+The ideal technique to feather two oars simultaneously is using the fingers only and keeping the wrists in a neutral position (this takes time to master!).
 In preparation for the catch the lower fingers should extend while the upper part of the fingers stay flexed to keep hold of the oar.
 At the finish the elbows should extend slightly, lifting the blade out of the water, and fingers flex to feather the blade.
-These injuries can occur with this repetitive movement or, more commonly, if the wrist flexion and extension is used to feather the blade, which is commonly seen in novice rowers.
+These injuries can occur with this repetitive movement.
+More commonly, these injuries occur in novice rowers as the wrist flexion and extension is used to feather the blade.

 What can I do in my rowing program to prevent these?

 The key to prevention of extensor tenosynovitis is:

 - forearm muscles regularly before and after training.

 - Keep the wrist and forearm warm on cold training days.

 - Keeping the hand and wrist warm by using long sleeves that protect the hand and wrist while rowing outdoors.

 - Rowing technique: feathering